rhildred/rhildred.github.io.20170718/README.md

-PHP templates + API with SEO friendly URI
+PHP templates and API with SEO friendly URI
 ==========================================

 In my html classes I introduced the DRY principle.
 The first time I did this with server side includes.